intmus/inttheory22-23/_03-triads-7chords-leadsheet/a1-triads.md

   - This definition is almost there, but the term "voices" is problematic because "voices" does not relate directly to a chord.

 A complete definition combines these ideas.
-- Closed voicing stacks all pitches of a chord in an ascending order that does not skip a chordal member.
+- Closed voicing stacks all pitches of a chord in an ascending order and does not skip a chordal member.
 - Open voicings can have chord members stacked in any order and skip chord members.
     - All open voicings will cover more than one octave because of this.